kgateway-dev/community/CONTRIBUTING.md

 DCO, short for Developer Certificate of Origin, is a per-commit signoff that you, the contributor, agree to the terms published at [https://developercertificate.org](https://developercertificate.org) for that particular commit.
 This will appear as a `Signed-off-by: Your Name <your.email>` trailer at the end of each commit message.
 The kgateway project requires that every commit contains this DCO signoff.

-The easiest way to make sure each of your commits contains the signoff is to copy this [prepare-commit-msg](https://github.com/kgateway-dev/kgateway/blob/main/hack/devel/githooks/prepare-commit-msg) file to `.git/hooks/prepare-commit-msg` in your copy of the repo to which you are contributing.
-Make sure that the file is executable.
-This Git hook will automatically add the required trailer to all of your commit messages.
+The easiest way to make sure each of your commits contains the signoff is to run `make init-git-hooks` in the repo to which you are contributing.
+This will configure your repo to use a Git hook which will automatically add the required trailer to all of your commit messages.
+Alternatively, you can manually copy the [.githooks/prepare-commit-msg](/.githooks/prepare-commit-msg) file to `.git/hooks/prepare-commit-msg` in your copy of the repo.

-If you prefer not to use a Git hook, you can alternatively remember to use the `--signoff` option (or `-s` for short) on each of your commits when you check in code:
+If you prefer not to use a Git hook, you must remember to use the `--signoff` option (or `-s` for short) on each of your commits when you check in code:

 ```shell
 git commit -s -m "description of my excellent contribution"